Table of Contents

 Today, Testkube is baked right into how the Thoras engineering team works.

-Because their end to end tests are sophisticated and infrastructure intensive, they don't run on every commit.
+Because their end to end tests are sophisticated and infrastructure intensive, they do not run on every commit.
 Instead, the team runs them on demand throughout the day and as part of a nightly suite.
 The results feed into a quality analysis report that gets pushed to Slack each morning.

 "We start every morning by reviewing our Testkube driven quality analysis report," Herrewig says.
-"It's become a core part of our engineering culture."
+"It is become a core part of our engineering culture."

 "It gives us the opportunity to identify regressions early," Herrewig explains.
 "That obviously protects our customers, protects our product's reputation, and it gives us confidence to enable rapid delivery."

-"It's just a great way to start your day, especially when we shipped a bunch of product the day before and it's all looking green and good."
+"It is just a great way to start your day, especially when we shipped a bunch of product the day before and it is all looking green and good."

-For the Thoras team, testing isn’t an afterthought; it’s part of the delivery process itself.
+For the Thoras team, testing is not an afterthought; it is part of the delivery process itself.
 Every new feature ships with its own end-to-end tests, and those tests are treated just as seriously as the feature code.

 "Just as important as the implementation of the feature is the implementation of our testing," Herrewig says.
 "Testkube is a part of that workflow and that delivery model for us."